lambdaclass/entropy_blog/posts/SGX.md

 **enclaveInOutFunction()**

 This function demonstrates the use of both an 'in' and 'out' enclave by swapping the values of the input string and the internal enclave string.
-Data is exchanged between the application and enclave.
+Data is exchanged between the application and the enclave.

 #### Enclave Code: